macimax/WIKI_STEPMANIA/Play-Modes.md

 ### Rave
 Battle against another player or a CPU.
 A gauge at the top determines who is winning or losing, and a gauge at the bottom fills up as you hit notes.
 When the gauge is full an attack modifier is temporarily applied to the opposite player.
 The gauge fills up to level 3 and then restarts at 0.
-(I don't know if the attacks are stronger at higher levels, but probably.)
+Attacks can be defined per "character" which different character have different attack, defined in `Characters\[Character Name Here]\character.ini`.

 ### Nonstop / Course
 Course mode.
 Pick a course to play a series of songs in order.
 It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups.